 - In your budget, identify needs and wants, and know the difference!
-Know what “wants” don’t fall into your budget and saving goals now.
+Know what “wants” don’t fall into your budget and savings goals now.

 - If you are married, make sure your spouse is on the same page as you with this budget and financial plan.
-If both parties aren’t on the same page, the plan won’t work.
+If both parties aren’t on the same page, your long-term plan won’t work.

 - Save when you first get paid.
 Don’t wait until the end of the month, especially if you’re being lenient with your budget.
 Automate your savings.
-Once you’re paid, place funds into different accounts that reflect your financial goals.
+Once you’re paid, you should try and place funds into different accounts that reflect your financial goals.

 - Put some money aside in your budget specifically for spending, so you won’t have a need to dip into your savings.

 - Set a goal.
-It can be easier to save with a goal in mind.
-A vacation.
-A car.
-Emergency fund.
-A trip to Italy.
-A down payment on a house.
+It can be easier to save with an objective in mind.
+Whether it is to save for a vacation, a new car, and emergency fund, or a down payment on a house.
 Once you have a goal, calculate how long it will take you to save for it.

 - Keep an eye on your savings each month to see how you’re doing.
 Adjust if you’re not saving enough or spending too much.